dhermes/tailscale-wsl2/WINDOWS_FIREWALL.md

 ![Windows Defender sees a new binary][1]

-Clicking "Allow Access" will only allow computers on the local network to connect, which excludes the virtual network interface exposed to WSL2.
-So we'll need to modify the firewall to allow traffic in from the WSL2 VM.
+Checking the "Public networks" checkbox and clicking "Allow Access" will allow computers on any network to connect.
+This excludes the virtual network interface exposed to WSL2 but also includes network interfaces we don't need (or want exposed).
+So we'll need to modify the firewall so that it only allows traffic in from the WSL2 VM.
-(Just checking the "Public networks..." box would do the trick, but this is overly permissive.)

 ## Modify Firewall Rule